 - To over-indulge in extravagant behavior / vices

 Examples of good reasons to want money:

-- To provide security and peace of mind for yourself and those close to you
+- To provide security and peace of mind for yourself and those around you

 - To invest in your health and wellbeing

 - To invest in education for yourself and others

 - To have the freedom to do meaningful work that's good for you and others